CryptidRegrex/semesterProject/README.md

 3. Update your character's stats and other information
 4. Delete characters
 5. Additionally you can view an image of your character stored with the data
+6. Register a user
+7. A user can login to create chracters

 #Installation